sergiogama/chatbot-using-predictive-analysis-with-wml-heart-failure/README.md

 When the reader has completed this tutorial, they will understand how to:

-* Build a predictive model within a Modeller Flow on Watson Studio
+* Build a predictive model within a Modeller Flow on Cloud Pack for Data (Watson Studio)
 * Deploy the model to the IBM Watson Machine Learning service
 * Create a action on IBM Cloud to call WML service
 * Deploy a Chatbot on Watson Studio and integrate it to Cloud Functions